choieyj/INST377_Project/README.md

 # TuneTrail

 ## Project Description
 TuneTrail helps music fans discover concerts and festivals based on their Spotify listening history.
-It combines Spotify's user data with Ticketmaster's events database to offer personalized local event suggestions.
+It combines Spotify's user data with Ticketmaster's events database to offer local events that are tailored toward the user's music taste.

 ## Target Browsers
 - Desktop: Chrome, Firefox, Edge, Safari